That time of the year when sales explode over a single weekend is approaching again.

 How do you prepare your store for Black Friday and Cyber Monday?

-Preparation is half the battle in ensuring you have as much reach to new and old customers.
-Here’s how you can make that to the fullest!
+Preparation is half the battle in ensuring you reach new and old customers as much as possible.
+Here's how you can make that to the fullest!

 Update your website